Branch: Army Intelligence Service (AIS)

 I do recall that a senior warrant officer from the 335th, who had been living with us in the trailer and saw himself as kind of a house mother, found an on-base BOQ shortly after “operation ammo,” and left the rest of us living there with our unorthodox weapon’s training solution.

-I’ve said time and again, though I was commissioned an AIS (Army Intelligence Service) officer, Fort Benning’s Infantry School was the best preparation I could have had for my ASA responsibilities in leading and protecting my platoon in Vietnam.
-I told my platoon that my job was to successfully direct their operations and keep them alive to do the job they were trained to do.
+although I was commissioned an AIS (Army Intelligence Service) officer, Fort Benning’s Infantry School was the best preparation I could have had for my ASA responsibilities in leading and protecting my platoon in Vietnam.
+I told the platoon that my job was to direct their operations and keep them alive to do the job they were trained to do.
 Which basically was to provide communications security training and monitoring for US combat soldiers in the field so they could do their job and hopefully stay alive.
-I am now and have many times in the past been grateful for my Fort Benning infantry training.

 It hadn’t been anticipated stateside how much heat would be generated by each of the operation’s communications/electrical huts in Vietnam.
 Once there, the heating problem was quickly recognized and a rush order was made to HQ ASA in Hawaii to supply us with needed air-conditioners for those over-heated huts.
 I recall being in one of the huts when the outside temp was 100 degrees and the temp in the huts exceeded 160 degrees.
 The electrical equipment couldn’t survive that heat and neither could the men operating it.
 A number of large air-conditioners soon arrived from Hawaii and were installed in the electrical hut area.
 The entire hut area was enclosed and roofed; those generators cooled the whole area which made the men working there happy and glad to work extended shifts (twelve hours on and twelve hours off).
 The equipment continued to function well.